insure logo

 Ford Maverick$1,746$146

-Trucks tend to be cheaper to insure than cars for several reasons.
+This cost advantage stems from several factors that make trucks less expensive to insure than cars.
 For one, many trucks have standard parts that are less expensive to repair than sedans.
-They also have a higher safety crash impact due to their size and frame.
+Due to their size and frame, trucks also have a higher safety crash impact.

 Some other common considerations that impact truck premium rates include: